The Princely Education: Ram's Journey Under Guru Vashishth

 Despite being Lord Vishnu's avatar, Ram needed a guru like any ordinary person.
 The four brothers were bright and virtuous.
 In a short time, they studied the Shastras, Puranas, Vedas, and other topics and became well-versed in archery.
 Ram was the most accomplished of the four.

 Brahmarshi Vashishth's teachings are recorded in a text called Yogavashishth, a collection of invaluable spiritual knowledge.
-Due to his teachings, the reputation of Ayodhya and King Dasharath spread worldwide.
+Due to his teachings, the reputation of Ayodhya and Emperor Dasharath spread worldwide.
 He also emphasized to the princes the moral responsibility of a king, saying that a king goes to hell after death if his subjects are unhappy.
 This applies to rulers of all eras.

 In the olden days, a man's life was divided into four ashrams (stages): Brahmacharya (celibacy), Grihasth (householder), Vanaprasth (retiring to forest), and Sanyas (renunciation).
 During the Brahmacharya ashram, a student sincerely gains knowledge of all subjects under the guru's guidance and away from home at the guru's ashram.
 Under Guru Vashishth's guidance, the four princes finished their duties at this stage and were ready to return to the palace of Ayodhya.